Terms and Conditions for making payment transactions

 §3 Subject of the Service

-1. Bank will enable the Payer to make Payment Transactions, including with the use of the BLIK Code.
+1. Bank will enable the Payer to make Payment Transactions based on the rules described in the Terms and Conditions.

-2. Bank may collect a fee from the Payer for provision of the Service which will be added to the amount of Payment Transaction.
-If there is any fee for the provision of the Service, the amount of such a fee for the provision of the Service shall be displayed in the Portal and the Payment Gateway before making a Payment Transaction.
+2. Bank may collect a fee from the Payer for the Service provision which will be added to the amount of the Payment Transaction.
+If there is a fee for Service provision, the amount of fee for Service provision shall be specified in the Portal and Payment Gateway before making the Payment Transaction.

 §4 Service provision